wmacfarl/wmacfarl.github.io/projects/moseros.md

   - Processing
   - Design
   - Simulation
-summary:  Make a pile of bricks.
+summary:  Developed for <a href="http://mos.nyc">MOS</a>.
+Make a pile of bricks.
 And then remove as many as you can.
 Stop right before it collapses.
 ---